micosu/JavaTutor/scripts/README.md

 ROLL_NUMBERS=rollnumber1,rollnumber2,etc
 ```

-Where <user> and <password> are from your mongodb account, and rollnumber1,rollnumber2,etc are the Roll Numbers for the accounts of students in the study.
+Where "<user>" and "<password>" are from your mongodb account, and rollnumber1,rollnumber2,etc are the Roll Numbers for the accounts of students in the study.

 With this, you should be fully ready to run the scripts!